2020/21 Undergraduate Module Catalogue

 1. Formative tasks and worksheets will be devised for each of the workshops and students will be provided with immediate constructive feedback on their performance either by their peers and/or the group academics/facilitators.

-2. Start and end of module improvements in CV writing, LinkedIn profile completion, interview and presentation techniques will be monitored by peers and academics.
+2. Start and end of module improvements in assessment centres, LinkedIn profile completion, interview and presentation techniques will be monitored by peers and academics.

 3. Students will be required to spend time monitoring/reflecting on their own progress each week by completing a careers direction workbook based on workshop content, online revision and private reading sessions.
 The workbooks will also be monitored on an on-going basis and formally (as part of the assessment) at the end of the module.
 General feedback will be provided too.